-Cell Biology of Pancreatic Beta Cells
+Cell Biology of Pancreatic Beta Cells and Pathogenesis of Diabetes

 Our laboratory is interested in the cell biology of pancreatic beta cells, which produce and secrete insulin.
 A deficient output of insulin secretion relative to metabolic demands is the ultimate cause of all forms of diabetes mellitus.
 Beta cells store the insulin hormone within organelles termed secretory granules, which undergo fusion with the plasma membrane and release insulin in response to high levels of circulating glucose.
 Prolonged glucose stimulation depletes beta cells of insulin secretory granules, which must be quickly replenished.

 The main question we are addressing is how beta cells regulate the turnover of insulin secretory granules, including their biogenesis, exocytosis and destruction.
 A mechanistic description of these processes may provide insight into the pathogenesis of type 1 and type 2 diabetes and contribute to the development of novel approaches for its treatment.
 These studies may also have general implications in the field of neuropeptide and peptide-hormone secretion from neurons and other endocrine cells.

 Specifically, we are addressing the following key questions: